 Pilots are supposed to turn off their cell phones before pushing back from the gate.

 When the plane first went missing, authorities said millions of cell phone records were searched, looking for evidence that calls had been made from the plane after it took off, but the search turned up nothing.

-Another possible clue into the plane's disappearance appeared Monday.
+Another possible clue into the plane’s disappearance emerged Monday.

 Australian officials announced the Australian ship Ocean Shield had detected an oil slick Sunday evening.
-It is unclear where the oil came from; a 2-liter sample has been collected for examination, and was on its way Tuesday to western Australia for analysis.
-Test results could be days away.
+It is unclear where the oil came from.
+A 2-liter sample has been collected for examination, but it will take a few days to analyze.

 “It could be slowly dripping up to the surface,” he told CNN’s “Anderson Cooper 360.”
 “They’re saying an oil slick.
 I’m wondering if it’s just some sort of a fluid slick.
 It could be (from) hydraulics.”